 - The thesis manuscript counts for 75 % of the final grade; the oral presentation for 25%.
 In case students finalise their work in August, they have to present the status of their progress of the thesis in June.
-Even if results are still missing, the 'oral' part of the presentation will be graded and taken into account for the calculation of the final thesis score (final grading on the thesis will only take place when the thesis work has been finalized). - Evaluation feedback from the Examination/Reading Committee, the Jury evaluating the oral presentation and promotors/supervisors will be shared anonymously with the students (comments + score for each item to evaluate (insufficient sufficient satisfactory good very good excellent see 4.2 Evaluation Criteria). - Evaluation of thesis manuscripts: - The Examination/Reading Committee of the thesis consists of two members who belong to one of the IMBRSea consortium partners.
+Even if results are still missing, the 'oral' part of the presentation will be graded and taken into account for the calculation of the final thesis score (final grading on the thesis will only take place when the thesis work has been finalized). - Evaluation feedback from the Examination/Reading Committee, the Jury evaluating the oral presentation and promotors/supervisors will be shared anonymously with the students (comments + score for each item to evaluate (insufficient sufficient satisfactory good very good excellent see section 4.2 Evaluation Criteria). - Evaluation of thesis manuscripts: - The Examination/Reading Committee of the thesis consists of two members who belong to one of the IMBRSea consortium partners.
 The two readers must belong to different institutions. - The thesis promotor and supervisor evaluate the general performance of the student during the thesis research period but their evaluation is not taken into account for the final grade.

 - Thesis readers should have a Ph.D. or at least 3 years of relevant scientific experience. - Name and contact details of thesis readers will not be shared with students. - Evaluation of oral presentation and thesis defense: - Grading of the oral presentation and defense is done by a Jury that will question the student during the defense.
-This Jury is composed by the IMBRSea Programme Board and is independent of the Examination/Reading committee.
-The Jury consists of three members, of which at least one member must belong to one of the IMBRSea consortium partners.
+The Jury consists of three members, of which at least one member must belong to one of the IMBRSea consortium partners. - The Jury is composed by the IMBRSea Programme Board independently of the composition of the Examination/Reading committee.
+This means that members of the Examination/Reading committee can also, but not necessarily have to, be a member of the Jury.